 Many founders assume that hiring an in-house accountant is the most cost-effective option, but the numbers often tell a different story.
 The true cost of an employee goes far beyond their salary.
 You also have to account for benefits, payroll taxes, training, office space, and expensive accounting software licenses.
 When you add it all up, a full-time accounting team can become a significant financial burden, especially for a growing startup.
 Outsourcing converts this large, fixed cost into a predictable monthly expense.
 This approach not only saves money but also provides access to an entire team of experts for a fraction of the cost of hiring just one senior accountant, allowing for more effective business tax planning.

-Gaining Access to Industry Expertise and Tech
+Tap Into Deeper Industry Expertise and Tech

 SaaS isn’t like other industries.
 Your financial health depends on metrics and regulations that traditional businesses don’t encounter, from managing subscription billing to complying with ASC 606 revenue recognition rules.
 An outsourced firm specializing in SaaS brings deep industry knowledge to the table, ensuring your books are accurate and compliant.
 They also come equipped with a proven tech stack.
 Instead of you spending time and money researching, purchasing, and implementing the right tools, your partner will have the best systems already in place.
 This gives you access to enterprise-level financial technology and expertise without the hefty price tag or steep learning curve.